 This long-awaited aspiration is an explicit ask with practical considerations.

-We also see a lot of verbatim repeat questions, indicating marketers are sharing examples, consulting with industry experts, and/or utilizing the resources available from groups like the CDP Institute.
+We also see a lot of verbatim repeat questions, indicating marketing executives charged with crafting their companies’ RFPs are sharing examples with one another, consulting with industry experts, and utilizing resources available from groups like the CDP Institute.

 Marketing technology buyers are a realistic bunch and know that the value of technology is only as good as the human user.
 That’s why we see questions like:

-This relates also to what functionality comes out-of-the-box and ties directly to the last theme …
+This relates to what functionality comes out-of-the-box and ties directly to the last theme …

 As you might have guessed from the way I just lumped them together, there isn’t a tremendous amount of precision in the criteria.
 Examples of questions asked include:

 - “How does your solution incorporate machine learning?”